skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/05_phases_of_an_agile_procurement.md

 ---
 layout: toolkit
-title: Phases of an agile procurement
+title: Phases of an agile procurement | Skylight Agile Procurement Playbook
+description: A guide on how to apply the principles of agile to procurement.
+tags: [digital procurement, digital acquisition, agile acquisition, agile procurement, guide]
 permalink: /work/toolkits/agile-procurement-playbook/phases-of-an-agile-procurement/
 sidenav: agile_procurement_playbook
+content_type: Toolkit
 ---

 # Phases of an agile procurement